 - Red zone: This means danger and to call your doctor right away.
 If symptoms are severe, call 911 immediately.
 Symptoms include breathing hard and fast, trouble walking, and not talking well.

 Review your plan with your allergist every 6 months.
 If you are often in the yellow zone, be sure to take your medication right away and use your inhaler correctly.
 A higher dose may be needed to get your asthma under control.

 There is no cure, but with the right asthma treatment, your asthma symptoms can be managed, affording you a full, active and healthy lifestyle.
 For relief from your asthma, schedule an appointment at Allergy & Asthma Specialists of North Florida today.
-We have four convenient locations in the Jacksonville area: University Boulevard, Mandarin, Westside and Orange Park.
+We have four convenient locations in the Jacksonville area: St. John’s Bluff Road, Mandarin, Dunn Ave., and Orange Park.